Tharindu2413/Company_test_project/README.md

 ## Laravel Ecommerce Platform

-This is a e-commerce platform I made mostly using Laravel ^8.3
+This is a simple crud application  I made for parallax company Interview using Laravel ^10.4.1

 | [Features][] | [Requirements][] | [Install][] | [How to setting][] | [License][] |